 Whether you’re new to surfing and want to learn to tame the wind and the waves, or you’ve brought your own surfing board and want to add some new moves to your arsenal, these are the top Dominican beaches for surfers:

 - Cabarete Beach: the Dominican surfing hub for kite-boarders and windsurfers.

 - Macao Beach: the best place to tame the winds and learn to surf or practice your moves.

-- Playa Las Ballenas: a perfect beach for kitesurfing, swimming, and snorkelling on the Samana Peninsula.
+- Playa Las Ballenas: a perfect beach for kitesurfing, swimming, and snorkeling on the Samana Peninsula.

 The coral reefs along the seacoast, as well as several shipwrecks, provide stunning underwater experience for divers and snorkellers at these Dominican Republic beaches:

 - Playa Sosúa: several sites invite divers and snorkelers into the submarine world of the north coast.

 - Punta Rucia: explore the reef offshore or take a boat trip to the amazing Cayo Paraiso to snorkel around the atoll.